VH3 AI: Field Service Intelligence

 Connect and index

-Enriched records flow into all four memory primitives simultaneously.
-The knowledge graph links every entity relationally.
-The semantic index makes meaning-based fault discovery possible across millions of job notes.
+Enriched records flow into the connected intelligence substrate.
+Relationships are linked and traversable.
+Meaning-based search is updated so similar faults are findable across every job note.
 Structured records are compacted and ready for any downstream consumer.
-Temporal sentinels begin watching from the first record.
-Every query — relational, semantic, structured, or pattern-based — works against the same underlying data.
+Sentinels begin watching for change from the first record.
+Every query, relational, semantic, structured, or pattern-based, works against the same underlying data.

 Monitor

 Field service businesses lose institutional knowledge constantly.
 An engineer retires and takes thirty years of fault patterns with them.
 A contracts manager leaves and the context behind every difficult client relationship goes with them.
-A new joiner spends their first six months drinking from a fire hose, trying to piece together how the operation works from conversations, inboxes, and tribal memory.
+A new joiner spends their first six months trying to piece together how the operation works from conversations, inboxes, and tacit knowledge.
 VH3 AI changes that equation.
-Because everything the business does flows into the intelligence layer — every job, every outcome, every pattern, every relationship — the knowledge does not live in anyone’s head.
-It lives in the platform.
-It compounds over time.
-And it is available to everyone who needs it, at the moment they need it.
+Because everything the business does flows into the intelligence layer, every job, every outcome, every pattern, every relationship, that knowledge becomes part of the maintained operational picture.
+It compounds over time and is available to everyone who needs it, at the moment they need it.
 A new engineer gets a pre-visit briefing that includes every fault ever seen at that site, what fixed it, and who attended.
 A new ops manager can ask natural language questions about how the operation has run over the past three years and get cited, data-backed answers.
 Someone onboarding into an account management role can pull a full history of every customer relationship, communication pattern, and outstanding risk in minutes rather than months.
 The platform supports onboarding, offboarding, and upskilling as first-class functions of the intelligence layer.
 People come and go.
 The operational knowledge stays.Supported FMS platforms

 Quickstart